pusheco/pushe-ios-api-samples/README.md

-# Pushe Android Api Samples
+# Pushe iOS Api Samples

 This repository contains a few sample codes for pushe API to kickstart your project.